 Last year, a firefighter of 40 years of experience said he witnessed one of the most horrific accident scenes in his career.
-14 people were seriously injured and five suffered fatalities in the accident, including an elderly couple, a 6-year-old girl, the driver who caused the accident and a pregnant woman who lost her unborn child in the accident.
+14 people were seriously injured and five suffered fatalities in the accident, including an elderly couple, a 6-year-old girl, the drunk driver who caused the accident and a pregnant woman who lost her unborn child in the accident.

-According to police, a drunk driver in a pickup truck hit a car going westbound on Chillum Road.
+According to police, a driver under the influence in a pickup truck hit a car going westbound on Chillum Road.
 Rather than stopping, he fled the crime scene and within mere moments, crashed head-on into a church van that contained more than a dozen passengers from 6-months-old to 70-years-old.
 Witnesses reported that the truck began to catch fire after he hit the first car, so when he hit the church van, the van and the truck went up in flames.
 The firefighter and other emergency responders said the flames were so high, they initially thought they were responding to a house fire.

 Prior to the accident, the driver had already acquired a record with the state of Maryland.
 He had previous citations for driving while intoxicated, driving under the influence of narcotics, failing to drive on the correct side of the road, failing to stop for an accident and multiple counts of driving with a suspended license.